-Congratulations to the 2024 Locus Award Winners!
+Congratulations to This Year’s Hugo Award Winners!

 Announcements from the Norwescon Executive Team.